Brown-University-Library/borrowdirect.py/README.md

 ### notes ###

 - instantiation is flexible
-    - you can pass in a settings-module, or a settings-module-path, or nothing
+    - you can pass in a settings-module, or a settings-module-path, or nothing (but then set the class-attributes directly)
     - the patron-barcode can be included in settings
     - todo: if patron barcode is passed in, authNZ will kick off automatically, so you can get right to searching & requesting